Why "Effortless French-Girl Hair" Is Trending In L.A. Right Now

-Before summer segues into fall, hair "trends" are relatively nondescript, with many people waiting for September to schedule a salon appointment and relying on topknots to survive the heat in the meantime.
-But if you're already thinking about chopping off dry, humidity-frazzled flyaways, you might be meditating on what's "in style," or will be soon.
+Before summer segues into autumn, hair "trends" are relatively nondescript, with many people waiting for September to schedule a salon appointment and relying on topknots to survive the humidity in the meantime.
+But if you're already thinking about chopping off dry, frazzled flyaways, you might be meditating on what's "in style," or will be soon.

 In Los Angeles, hairstylist and salon owner Kelly Macedo of Interior Hair in Los Feliz has clocked a clear desire for low-maintenance, "effortless" styling.
 At the same time, she's noted a renewed appreciation for vintage-classic cuts, like baby bangs, which feel faintly reminiscent of an old French film but look cool and ahead-of-the-curve mixed into your next Instagram photo dump.